 Phase 1 – ENO Breathe Pilot Project (early September 2020)

 Working closely with staff at Imperial College Healthcare, an ENO Baylis Vocal Specialist will deliver a bespoke programme of virtual learning workshops, designed exclusively for patients referred onto the programme by the Trust.
-It will run over six weeks for up to 40 patients recovering from coronavirus.

 Patients will learn techniques to help them focus constructively on their breathing, using lullabies expressly designed to calm, in a combined approach to train the mind to work with the body mirroring techniques used by opera singers.